Moura – all heart and coal

 - The information centre in Gillespie Street has internet access, and is a branch office of Banana Shire Council

 - How Moura came to be named is still a mystery.
-Some believe early pastoralist Charles Marshall, was responsible.
+It is believed early pastoralist Charles Marshall was responsible.
 He served in the British Army at Moura in Portugal, during the Peninsular Wars.
-Others believe it to be the local Aboriginal word for cattle dog.
+In 1854 he made a claim on a stretch of land on the Dawson and it was finally registered in 1857.

 what do the locals say about moura

 APEX Park on the Dawson River is 7 kilometres west on the Dawson Highway.
-Camping is by donation and facilities include hot showers, barbecue, toilets, picnic lawns and a public boat ramp.
+Camping is low-cost and facilities include hot showers, barbecue, toilets, picnic tables and a public boat ramp.

 There are also a range of well priced hotel/motel and caravan park options within the town.